 pERC deliberated upon the cost-effectiveness of vemurafenib in untreated patients.
-It was concluded that vemurafenib is not cost-effective at the Economic Guidance Panel's best estimates, which were consistent with the manufacturer's estimates.
+It was concluded that vemurafenib is not cost-effective based on the Economic Guidance Panel's best estimates, which were consistent with the manufacturer's estimates.
 In order for it to be cost-effective, pERC considered that the price of vemurafenib would need to be reduced substantially. pERC expressed concern that the manufacturer would not publicly disclose their estimates of cost-effectiveness; however, pERC noted that because it was known that the manufacturer's estimates were within the range of the Economic Guidance Panel's best estimates, this reduced the challenges pERC had in interpreting the redacted cost-effectiveness information. pERC noted that the time horizon used in the submitted economic evaluation and in the Economic Guidance Panel's best estimates was five years. pERC discussed this in light of the short follow-up period for the BRIM-3 study and the uncertainty of long-term outcomes.
 As a result, pERC noted that the incremental cost utility ratios associated with vemurafenib could potentially be even higher than what was estimated by the Economic Guidance Panel.

 pERC noted that a cost minimization analysis had also been attempted by the manufacturer that evaluated the cost-effectiveness of vemurafenib in previously treated patients.
 However, pERC considered that this approach was not appropriate since there is no evidence to suggest that the efficacy of vemurafenib is similar to other second-line therapies.
-Therefore, pERC could not consider the cost-effectiveness of vemurafenib in previously treated patients any further.
+In addition, pERC noted that because the magnitude of clinical benefit of vemurafenib is uncertain in previously treated patients, it was challenging to estimate cost-effectiveness.
+Therefore, pERC considered that these estimates of costeffectiveness in previously treated patients were not robust.